Andrew Henderson

 Isle of Man

-Could you see yourself living on a tiny island in between Ireland and the United Kingdom?
+Can you see yourself living on a tiny island between Ireland and the United Kingdom?
 If yes, the Isle of Man may be perfect for you.

-It’s a self-governing territory of the British Crown, and it features sleepy fishing towns, medieval castles, and vast rural landscapes.
+It’s a self-governing territory of the British Crown, featuring sleepy fishing towns, medieval castles, and vast rural landscapes.

-Needless to say, everyone there speaks English, so if you’re after an island that’s a bit closer to where life is happening (as opposed to, say, Mauritius), then the Isle of Man could be a good choice.
+Needless to say, everyone there speaks English, so if you’re after an island that’s a bit closer to where life is happening as opposed to, say, an island in the middle of the Indian Ocean, then the Isle of Man could be a good choice.
 London, Dublin, and Edinburgh are all just a quick plane ride away.

-Income tax operates in two bands of either 10% or 20%, so it’s not too high in exchange for an English-speaking country that has all the amenities that a low-key island life could require.
+Income tax operates in two bands of either 10% or 20%.
+That’s not too high a price for an English-speaking country with all the amenities a low-key island life could require.

 8. Jersey

-Don’t be fooled by the town names on Jersey – St Helier, St Ouen, and La Pulente all sound suspiciously French.
+Don’t be fooled by the town names St Helier, St Ouen, and La Pulente, which all sound suspiciously French.
+Jersey is a self-governing British Crown Dependency with two official languages, French and English.

 Located between the UK and France, it’s a so-called ‘channel island’ that offers stability, a relatively high quality of life, and a booming finance sector.

-There is no capital gains tax in Jersey, and the income tax is a flat 20%.
+Jersey has no capital gains tax and the income tax is flat at 20%.

 9. Malaysia